Malupota

 This is a historical village, this village has one of the 22 manjis which were established by 3rd Sikh guru - Guru Amar Das Ji to spread Sikhism in the world.
 This village has still kept that place in its original structure.

 Malupota was founded by Baba Khan Das.
 Malupota has a temple in his name.

 In December 2020, The efforts of the people of this village were highly praised with their contribution to the protest against the 2020 Indian agriculture reform.
-They distributed 10 Quintal (1000kg) of Desi Piniyan for the farmers protesting in Delhi.
+They distributed 10 Quintal (1000 kg) of Desi Piniyan for the farmers protesting in Delhi.